Warts

 Skin%2Blines.jpg

-What if the WartStick is not working?
+What if the WartStick or Curad pads aren’t working?

-Sometimes WartStick doesn’t work.
-No treatment works better than 50% of the time, even prescription treatments or those at the doctor’s office.
-If WartStick doesn’t work, or the wart is on a sensitive skin area where WartStick is too strong, a visit to the dermatologist is needed.
-The dermatologist will often try freezing the wart with liquid nitrogen (320°F below zero), and this can actually help WartStick start to work again at home.
-It is best to combine treatments at the dermatologist’s office with treatments at home to increase the chances of getting rid of warts.
-Warts sometimes need more than one freeze.
+Wart treatments like WartStick or Curad pads don’t work for everyone.
+No treatment works better than 50% of the time, even prescription or in-office options.
+If WartStick doesn’t work or is too strong for sensitive areas, see a dermatologist.
+They may use liquid nitrogen (-320°F), which can actually help WartStick start to work again at home.
+It is best to combine in-office treatments with at-home treatments to boost results.
+Multiple freezing sessions may be needed.
 Look for a board-certified dermatologist in your area.
-If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.
+If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually via Honeydew.

 DISCLAIMER